 We do not expect to generate revenue from product sales unless and until we successfully complete development and obtain marketing approval for one or more of our product candidates, which we expect will take many years and is subject to significant uncertainty.
 We have no commercial-scale manufacturing facilities of our own, and all of our manufacturing activities have been and are planned to be contracted out to third parties.
-Additionally, we currently utilise third-party contract research organisations, or CROs, to carry out our clinical development activities.
-If we seek to obtain marketing approval for any of our product candidates from which we obtain promising results in clinical development, we expect to incur significant commercialisation expenses as we prepare for product sales, marketing, manufacturing, and distribution.
+Additionally, we currently utilise third-party CROs to carry out our clinical development activities.
+If we seek to obtain marketing approval for any of our product candidates from which we obtain encouraging results in clinical development, we expect to incur significant commercialisation expenses as we prepare for product sales, marketing, manufacturing, and distribution.

 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
-Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations, strategic alliances, charitable and governmental grants, monetisation transactions or licencing arrangements.
+Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt financings, collaborations, strategic alliances, charitable and governmental grants, monetisation transactions or licensing arrangements.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favourable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back, or discontinue the development and commercialisation of one or more of our product candidates.
-Both the ongoing COVID-19 pandemic and the Russia-Ukraine war have resulted in a significant disruption of global financial markets and contributed to a general global economic slowdown.
-If the disruption persists and deepens, whether as a result these events or otherwise, we could experience an inability to access additional capital.

 Because of the numerous risks and uncertainties associated with product development, we are unable to predict the timing or amount of increased expenses or when or if we will be able to achieve or maintain profitability.
 Even if we are able to generate product sales, we may not become profitable.
 If we fail to become profitable or are unable to sustain profitability on a continuing basis, we may be unable to continue our operations at planned levels and be forced to reduce or terminate our operations.

-Our cash balance as at 31 December 2022 was \$339.2 million (31 December 2021: \$438.7 million).
-We believe that our existing cash will enable us to fund our operating expenses and capital expenditure requirements for the foreseeable future at least 12 months from the date of approval of these financial statements.
+As of 31 December 2023, we had cash and cash equivalents of \$526.4 million (31 December 2022: \$339.2 million).
+We believe that our existing cash will enable us to fund our operating expenses and capital expenditure requirements for the foreseeable future at least 12 months from the date of these financial statements.